Logistic Q-Learning: CONCLUSION

 \section{CONCLUSION}

-Due to its many favorable properties, we believe that \QREPS has significant potential to become a state of the art method for reinforcement learning.
-That said, there is still a lot of work left to be done, the most notable outstanding issues being relaxing the concentrability assumption and the need to store all past Q-functions for the policy updates.
-Given the positive results presented in this paper, we are optimistic that these limitations can be eventually removed and the logistic Bellman error will become an essential part of the RL toolkit.
+Due to its many favorable properties, we believe that \QREPS has significant potential to become a state-of-the-art method for reinforcement learning.
+That said, there is still a lot of room for improvement on both fronts of theoretical guarantees and practical applicability.
+We outline some challenges for future research and discuss some implications of our results below.